Get notified when FJET files again. Create a free account and we'll email you the moment its next filing is analyzed.

 Added in current filing · verify on EDGAR →

-As of March 31, 2026, we had a positive working capital of $14,711,208 (current assets of $18,205,092, less current liabilities of $3,493,884) and as of December 31, 2025, we had a positive working capital of $17,091,337 (current assets of $20,143,416, less current liabilities of $3,052,079).
+As of March 31, 2026, we had a positive working capital of $14,711,208 (current assets of $18,205,092, less current liabilities of $3,493,884) and as of December 31, 2025, we had a positive working capital of $17,091,337 (current assets of $20,143,416, less current liabilities of $3,052,079). ...
+As of March 31, 2026, and December 31, 2025, we had $2,138,039 and $4,631,720 in cash (including restricted cash), respectively.

-Working capital declined from $17.1 million at December 31, 2025 to $14.7 million at March 31, 2026, a decrease of $2.4 million.
-Cash (including restricted) declined from $4.6 million to $2.1 million over the same period.
-However, approximately $2.9 million of current assets are either bank-restricted or subject to recovery efforts, limiting actual liquidity.
+Working capital declined from $17.1 million at year-end 2025 to $14.7 million at March 31, 2026.
+Cash (including restricted) fell from $4.6 million to $2.1 million over the same period.
+Q1 2026 operating cash burn was $4.0 million, partially offset by net redemptions of short-term investments.

 Risk Factors